rabdumalikov/self-driving-donkey-car/README.md

 ### How many images did we use?
 We used around 350k images.

-### Main takeaway:
+### Main takeaways:
-* Overall, it is hard to train a behavior model to self-drive without any nudges.
+* Overall, it is hard to train a behavior model to drive on its own without any nudges.
 * Behavior states should be consistent with your data.

 # Main Contributors